 While Figure \ref{fig_LQR_vs_hist01} demonstrates performances for specific $\bx^*$ and replications, we also evaluate the methods from an ``unconditional'' perspective using the marginal distribution of $Y$.
 We generate a test dataset $\{(\bx^{\prime}_k,y^{\prime}_k)\}_{k=1}^K$ from the true distribution, then use each trained metamodel to generate one approximate sample $\hat{y}^{\prime}_k$ for each $\bx^{\prime}_k$.
 We compare the resulting approximate sample $\{\hat{y}^{\prime}_k\}_{k=1}^K$ and the true sample $\{y^{\prime}_k\}_{k=1}^K$ of the (unconditional) distribution of $Y$.
 We calculate the mean and standard deviation of the two samples, along with two statistical distance measures between them: the Wasserstein distance \citep{arjovsky2017wasserstein} and Kolmogorov--Smirnov (KS) statistic \citep{massey1951kolmogorov}.
 Over 100 replications, we compute the mean and standard deviation of these summary statistics, with results reported in Table~\ref{table:sync} and Figure~\ref{fig_syn_WDKS}.

-Table~\ref{table:sync} shows that QRGMM-generated samples more accurately match the true mean and standard deviation compared to CWGAN-generated samples.
+Table~\ref{table:sync} shows that QRGMM-generated samples more accurately match the true mean and standard deviation compared to generated samples from other models.
 QRGMM also exhibits lower variability across replications in both test problems, as evidenced by smaller standard deviations of sample means and standard deviations.
 Figure~\ref{fig_syn_WDKS} further confirms QRGMM's superiority through consistently smaller Wasserstein distances and KS statistics, with notably lower variation across replications.